Table of Contents

 Step 1: Installing Python

-First you need to make sure you have the Python programming language and the pip
+First you need to make sure you have the Python programming language and the pip command installed on your computer.

 There are two versions of Python; Python 2 and Python 3.
 We need the newer Python 3.
-Throughout this guide, you will see references to “python
+Throughout this guide, you will see references to “python and pip commands”.
+On some systems, these might refer to Python 2 and you might need to substitute python and pip for python3 and pip3 respectively.

-.
+If you already know how to open a terminal window (command prompt), you can check that these are installed by running python --version and pip --version.
+The former should output something like Python 3.8.6 and the output of the latter should start with something like pip 20.1.1 and end with (python 3.8).
 Make sure the Python versions match (in this case, both are Python 3.8).
 Also make sure that the Python version is at least 3.6.0.
 On Linux, this check looks like this:

 If you are setting up Python on a Raspberry Pi, have a look here:

-Setting Up Python on a Raspberry Pi
+Setting Up Python On Raspberry Pi

 If you have used Python before, feel free to use your favourite installation method.